Fuyang Anhui, China Travel Guide

 Mainly local Chinese cuisine.

-Highly affordable street food to mid-range dining.
+Highly affordable street food to mid-diverse food choices.

 Rare outside of international hotels.